Medical treatment in Belgium

 If you travel to Belgium for planned medical treatment without prior approval, you will pay the costs of your treatment directly to the care provider.
 Afterwards, you can claim reimbursement from the health insurance fund of the Member State where you are insured.

-More information on planned medical care in a Member State other than your country of residence can be found on the European Commission website.
+More information on planned medical care in a Member State other than your country of residence can be found on the page Planned Medical Treatment abroas of the European Commission website.